-- Response and recovery during COVID19 continue to respond effectively to the pandemic, adapting services to support communities across the city with their specific needs and assets and keeping our workforce safe and supported. - Impact of Covid-19: Core to the council's approach (outlined in some budget proposals) are early intervention and prevention, staff capacity to respond flexibly to meet changing needs, and collaboration with partners.
-Covid-19 creates potential significant challenges to this: limiting staff capacity, requiring a focus on emergency response, generating extra demand, and changing the national and local funding landscape.
-Long-term impacts of the pandemic are also, as yet, unknown.
+• Recovery from Covid-19 - continue to respond effectively to the pandemic, adapting services to support communities across the city with their specific needs and assets and keeping our workforce safe and supported.
+Ongoing impact assessment is embedded into service responses and the recovery and renewal process.

-- Taking an asset-based approach requires an understanding of the different levels of resource and resilience for different groups and individuals. - Targeted interventions and prioritisation of support must be based on up-to-date information to identify the greatest need and the most effective actions. - Close monitoring and evaluation of service-user experience and progress to identify impacts early and to act on trends. - Engagement with all stakeholders to influence and communicate changes and enable effective support during transitions. - Earlier interventions and preventative work EIAs are critical to ensure there are no unintended impacts for individuals or groups. - Supporting independence working with service-users who are ready to move on to more independence and offering support to people, to enable resources to be redirected. - Integration of Health & Adult Social Care provides opportunities for more effective and linked-up provision.
-Ongoing EIAs remain a core need in this process. - Reviewing, renegotiating or combining services service-users' diverse needs must be embedded in the commissioning process from bidding to monitoring/evaluation. - Increasing collaboration between services in the council and with other agencies in the city - can maximise the impact of services.
-However, financial pressures can restrict capacity and resource to develop and/or participate in collaborations. - Digital inclusion can increase convenience, support independence and provide tailored support.
-However, accessibility and other contact channels must be embedded.
+• Continuing to embed strengths and asset-based approach - requires an understanding of the different levels of resource and resilience for different groups and individuals.

+• Targeted interventions and prioritisation of support - must be based on up-to-date knowledge, data and feedback from local groups to identify the greatest need and the best forms of intervention, communications and engagement.

+• Better monitoring and evaluation of service-user experience and progress to identify impacts early and to act on trends.

+• Improving engagement and communication - with service-users, carers, families, CVS groups and other stakeholders to enable people to give views on and influence changes; communicate changes to minimise negative impacts; enable effective support during transitions; and help understand alternative forms of support for themselves and the service-user.

+• Supporting independence - working with service-users who are ready to move on to more independence and offering support to people, to enable resources to be redirected.

+• Integrated commissioning of Health & Adult Social Care - provides opportunities for streamlining of more effective and linked-up provision.
+Ongoing assessment of the equality impacts (by all providers) remains a core need to ensure that services remain accessible, appropriate and effective for everyone.

+• Reviewing, redesigning, renegotiating or combining services - creates opportunities for better links between services and a more consistent experience for service-users.
+It remains vital to be clear that the needs of service-users are as diverse as the service-users themselves and provision must be flexible and responsive and maintain focused interventions where required.
+Requirements throughout the commissioning process from bidding to monitoring/evaluation must embed these principles.

+• Increasing collaboration between services in the council and with the voluntary and community sector and other partners in the city - can maximise the impact of services and funding decisions for the benefit of residents.
+Opportunity to lever in funding from alternative sources.
+However, financial pressures can restrict capacity and resource to develop and/or participate in collaborations and meet additional demand